rajasekarasonali/Data-Analyst-Sonali-Rajasekara/README.md

 ![F 4 1](https://github.com/user-attachments/assets/af1c2e00-f87b-4fe9-9aca-3be4e8f228f7)

-2. Descriptive Analysis
+### 2. Descriptive Analysis

+#### •	Project Description
-•	Project Description: Exploring and understanding the underlying patterns in water quality data pertaining to Vancouver City collected from various sensors.
+Exploring and understanding the underlying patterns in water quality data pertaining to Vancouver City collected from various sensors.

+#### •	Project Title
-•	Project Title: Exploratory Analysis of Water Quality Data
+Exploratory Analysis of Water Quality Data

+#### •	Objective
-•	Objective: To explore the data for general trends, patterns, and missing values, providing an initial understanding of key attributes like temperature and turbidity so that Vancouver City and health authorities can respond more effectively to incidents, mitigate health risks.
+To explore the data for general trends, patterns, and missing values, providing an initial understanding of key attributes like temperature and turbidity so that Vancouver City and health authorities can respond more effectively to incidents, mitigate health risks.

+#### •	Dataset
-•	Dataset: This dataset contains all operating permits issued from the inception of the operating permit program to present, 2019-present.
+This dataset contains all operating permits issued from the inception of the operating permit program to present, 2019-present.
 It also contains a full historical record of water quality reports.
 Water quality data with attributes like temperature, turbidity, and year was collected from https://opendata.vancouver.ca/explore/dataset/operating-permits-water-systems-water-quality-reports/information/.

-•	Methodology:
+#### •	Methodology:

 Step 1- Data Storage:
 The data was first stored in AWS S3 (Figure 5), providing a secure and scalable storage solution.